OpenTitan Big Number Accelerator (OTBN)

 data/insns.yml.
 This is parsed by Python code in

-util/insn_yaml.py, which runs various sanity checks on the data.
+util/insn_yaml.py, which runs various basic checks on the data.
 The

 binutils-based toolchain described above uses this information.
 Other